 Explanation of Inspections

-The inspections of chimneys is an important service offered by Atlanta Chimney Doctor.
-Chimney inspections come in many forms and you should be aware that not all inspections are alike.
-Atlanta Chimney Doctor, we follow the National Fire Protection Association (NFPA) recommended inspection procedures.
+The inspections of chimneys are an important service offered by Atlanta Chimney Doctor in Acworth, Alpharetta, Atlanta, Kennesaw, Marietta, Roswell, Sandy Springs, and Dallas.
+Chimney inspections come in many forms, and you should be aware that not all inspections are alike.
+At Atlanta Chimney Doctor, we offer professional, affordable inspections that follow the National Fire Protection Association’s (NFPA) recommended inspection procedures.

-NFPA divides the inspection procedure into three categories, or levels.
+NFPA divides the inspection procedure into three levels.
 The circumstances which give rise to the inspection determine what level of inspection is to be conducted.
-A Level I inspection is the most basic level of inspection while Level II and Level III inspections are progressively more detailed and comprehensive.
-A Level I inspection is completed during each chimney cleaning, or sweeping.
+A level I inspection is the most basic level of inspection, while level II and level III inspections are progressively more detailed and comprehensive.
+A Level I inspection is completed during each chimney cleaning or sweeping.

 Level I Inspection